-Options and warrants
+Deferred Shares, Options and warrants

-During the six months ended June 30, 2015, the Company's Board of Directors approved the granting of 662,000 stock options to certain employees and consultants.
-The exercise prices per share are \$28.26 for 250,000 stock options, \$30.54 for 43,000 stock options \$32.03 for 120,000 stock options and the balance have an exercise price of \$141.30.
+During the nine months ended September 30, 2015, the Company's Board of Directors approved the granting of 845,000 stock options to certain employees and consultants.
+The option exercise prices per share range from \$28.26 to \$36.85 except for 250,000 that have an exercise price of \$141.30.
 Vesting terms are pro rata over either a three year term, a four year term or a five year term, however, each award contains a provision whereby the option holder cannot exercise prior to a defined date.
 Vesting and exercise periods are accelerated in the event there is a change in control, as defined in the option award agreements.
 Stock option expiration dates vary with the latest expiration date being six years from the date of grant.
-500,000 of the stock options were granted under the 2014 Plan.
-The remaining stock options were granted outside the 2014 Plan but are governed in all material respects as if they were awarded under the 2014 Plan.

-In order to provide employees, consultants and a board member of the Company with the ability to forgo exercising 1.7 million warrants or share options that were set to expire on or before January 1, 2016 ("Expiring Awards"), (i) our board of directors, during the six months ended June 30, 2015, approved the granting of 1,365,000 share options or warrants ("Replacement Awards") to replace 1,405,000 Expiring Awards and (ii) our shareholders, at our ordinary general meeting in April 2015, approved the extension of the period during which holders may exercise 334,000 Expiring Awards ("Extended Awards").
-Further, in order to incentivize holders of Expiring Awards to remain engaged with the Company, our board of directors, during the six months ended June 30, 2015, approved the granting of additional share options or warrants to holders of Expiring Awards to subscribe for an aggregate of 362,000 ordinary shares, 22,000 of which are at an exercise price of \$24.13, and the balance of which are at an exercise price of \$30.54 ("Additional Awards").
-The Replacement Awards have substantially similar terms as the Expiring Awards, except the expiration date for 85,000 Replacement Awards was extended to March 2017, the expiration date for 22,000 Replacement Awards was extended to December 2020 and expiration date for the balance of the Replacement Awards was extended to March 2021.
+In order to provide employees, consultants and a board member of the Company with the ability to forgo exercising warrants or share options that were set to expire on or before January 1, 2016 ("Expiring Awards"), (i) our board of directors, during the nine months ended September 30, 2015, approved the granting of 1,365,000 share options or warrants ("Replacement Awards") to replace 1,405,000 Expiring Awards (1,316,000 Expiring Awards expired prior to September 30, 2015 and the balance will expire on January 1, 2016) and (ii) our shareholders, at our ordinary general meeting in April 2015, approved the extension of the period during which holders may exercise 334,000 Expiring Awards ("Extended Awards").
+Further, in order to incentivize holders of Expiring Awards to remain engaged with the Company, our board of directors, during the nine months ended September 30, 2015, approved the granting of additional share options or warrants to holders of Expiring Awards to subscribe for an aggregate of 362,000 ordinary shares ("Additional Awards").
+The Replacement Awards have substantially similar terms as the Expiring Awards, except the expiration dates were extended to various date the latest being March 2021.
 The expiration date for 167,000 of the Extended Awards was extended to June 2018, while the expiration date for the balance of the Extended Awards was extended to November 2018.
 If individual holders exercise their Expiring Awards, then the Replacement Awards and the Additional Awards held by such holders provide for immediate expiration and cancellation of such Replacement Awards and the Additional Awards for no compensation.
-Replacement Awards have the same exercise price as Expiring Awards ranging from \$0.67 to \$1.43 per share.
+Replacement Awards have the same exercise price as Expiring Awards ranging from \$0.59 to \$1.26 per share.
 Replacement Awards are fully vested on the date of grant while Additional Awards vest over a period of three years.
-Replacement Awards and Additional Awards (except for those Replacement Awards that were only extended to March 2017) cannot be exercised prior to March 2018; however, Replacement Awards and Additional Awards vest and can be exercised immediately in the event there is a change in control, as defined in the award agreements.
-The Company granted 153,000 of the Replacement Awards and Additional Awards under the 2014 Plan.
-The remaining Replacement Awards and Additional Awards, totaling 1.6 million, were granted outside the 2014 Plan but are governed in all material respects as if they were awarded under the 2014 Plan.
+Replacement Awards and Additional Awards (except for 85,000 Replacement Awards) cannot be exercised prior to March 2018; however, Replacement Awards and Additional Awards vest and can be exercised immediately in the event there is a change in control, as defined in the award agreements.

-During the three months ended June 30, 2015, 216,000 warrants were exercised yielding proceeds to the Company of \$153,000.
-The 216,000 ordinary shares underlying the warrants exercised were registered with the Danish Business Authority during July 2015.
+During the nine months ended September 30, 2015, 216,000 warrants were exercised yielding proceeds to the Company of \$153,000.